SkimJazz/CA_T1A3_terminal-app-1/readme.md

    different categories, such as animals, food, and sports.
 The code will then randomly select a word from the selected category.

+- **Try and Except:** Code can be modified to use try and except to handle errors.

 - **User defined functions and / or Classes:** A version of the Game made up entirely of user defined functions or Classes to improve code readability and maintainability.